kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 Based on `Person`, type accessible via `ViewModel.Pereson` generated with support for INotifyPropertyChanged.
 Second assembly "ExpandoObject.dll" contains type provider itself.
 As you probably guessed, "erased types" are replaced by [ExpandoObject] (http://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject.aspx) class in the compiled  code.
 Property getters/setters are mapped to dictionary-style set/get key-based invocations.
 Setting key to value makes ExpandoObject raise INotidyProperyChanged.PropertyChanged event because it has built-in support for it.
 Not bad for the pilot but this version has numerous problems.
 I will mention only obvious ones:
   * No support for INotifyDataErrorInfo ( IDataErrorInfo on .NET 4)
-  * Data binding to dynamic objects works in WPF it's no-go for platform like WinRT (which is one of the primary reasons to replace dynamic proxy based approach with Type Provider).
+  * Data binding to dynamic objects works in WPF but it's no-go for platform like WinRT (which is one of the primary reasons to replace dynamic proxy based approach with Type Provider).
   * Data binding to dynamic objects is sub-optimal.
 Look [here] (http://blogs.msdn.com/b/silverlight_sdk/archive/2011/04/26/binding-to-dynamic-properties-with-icustomtypeprovider-silverlight-5-beta.aspx) for details ("What about WPF and DLR?" section).